 - Most patients will have at least two associated causes of dark circles

-- A directed approach addressing the cause will give better results than ‘tying’ treatments
+- A directed approach to addressing the cause will give better results than ‘tying’ treatments

 - Lasers including pico & dermal toning can reduce pigment